Commonly Used Brand Name(s)Exparel

 This medicine is to be given only by or under the direct supervision of a doctor.

 This medicine should cause numbness only to the area where it is injected.
-You may experience temporary loss of sensation or movement to the injected area.
+You may experience temporary loss of sensation or movement to the injected area for up to 5 days.
 This type of numbing procedure is called local anesthesia.
 It is not meant to cause you to fall asleep or become unconscious.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: